awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 ### Dedicated Host Reservations<a name="dedicated-host-reservations"></a>

 Dedicated Host Reservations provide a billing discount compared to running On\-Demand Dedicated Hosts\.
 Reservations are available in three payment options:
 + **No Upfront**—No Upfront Reservations provide you with a discount on your Dedicated Host usage over a term and do not require an upfront payment\.
-Available for a one\-year term only\.
+Available in one\-year and three\-year terms\.
+Only some instance families support the three\-year term for No Upfront Reservations\.
 + **Partial Upfront**—A portion of the reservation must be paid upfront and the remaining hours in the term are billed at a discounted rate\.
 Available in one\-year and three\-year terms\.
 + **All Upfront**—Provides the lowest effective price\.
 Available in one\-year and three\-year terms and covers the entire cost of the term upfront, with no additional future charges\.

 You must have active Dedicated Hosts in your account before you can purchase reservations\.
-Each reservation covers a single, specific Dedicated Host in your account\.
+Each reservation can cover one or more hosts that support the same instance family in a single Availability Zone\.
 Reservations are applied to the instance family on the host, not the instance size\.
 If you have three Dedicated Hosts with different instances sizes \(`m4.xlarge`, `m4.medium`, and `m4.large`\) you can associate a single `m4` reservation with all those Dedicated Hosts\.
-The instance family and Region of the reservation must match that of the Dedicated Hosts you want to associate it with\.
+The instance family and Availability Zone of the reservation must match that of the Dedicated Hosts you want to associate it with\.

 When a reservation is associated with a Dedicated Host, the Dedicated Host can't be released until the reservation's term is over\.